Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 If a person is involved in a rear-end collision, it is often the case that they will suffer sometime of whiplash injury to the spine.
 In order for a plaintiff to demonstrate that their alleged whiplash injury came from the rear-end impact, medical documentation may be provided to show existing spinal injury.
 On the flip side of the coin, having no previous medical treatment of the claimed area of injury can serve to rebut any allegations by a defense attorney that the injury was suffered previously.
 Medical documentation is often the evidence used to prove causation of an injury due to a rear-end auto accident.

-Causation of an injury can be extremely difficult to prove.
+The causation of an injury can be extremely difficult to prove.
 This can be especially true in cases of a rear-end auto accident.
 Legal counsel is always the best way to make sure all elements of negligence are proven to satisfaction.
 Contact our Fort Lauderdale office today to speak to an attorney at no charge if you still have questions and/or concerns.

 Rear-End Accidents – Comparative Negligence

 Up until 1973, Florida handled recovery in tort claim actions using a system of contributory negligence.
-In that same year, the Florida Supreme Court heard and decided the case, ‘Hoffman’, which had an effect of replacing the existing system with a more “pure form”, referred to as comparative negligence.
-The court felt it was necessary to change how Florida handled tort claims, especially when it came to auto accidents, because the previously used system barred any recovery by a plaintiff if they were in any way responsible for their injuries, even minimally.
+In that same year, the Florida Supreme Court heard and decided the case, ‘Hoffman’, which had the effect of replacing the existing system with a more “pure form”, referred to as comparative negligence.
+The court felt it was necessary to change how Florida handled tort claims, especially when it came to auto accidents because the previously used system barred any recovery by a plaintiff if they were in any way responsible for their injuries, even minimally.

 SIGNIFICANT CHANGES IN THE LAW

 The holding by the Florida Supreme Court in the ‘Hoffman’ case in 1973, was a clear change in the substantive law that governed tort claims.
-What the court found was that denying plaintiffs any recovery in a personal injury claim based on their partial negligent conduct, seemed to be unfair.
+What the court found was that denying plaintiffs any recovery in a personal injury claim based on their partially negligent conduct, seemed to be unfair.

 If a plaintiff and a defendant both contributed to the cause of an injury, it made more sense to portion the liability between the parties, and allow for recovery of damages based on the other party’s contribution of fault.
 The area where the court saw a serious need for this change in the law was in that of auto accidents.
 The ruling in ‘Hoffman’ declared that tort claims involving auto accidents were “one of the most pressing social problems”, and a big reason for the change.